Should You Expand Your Gas Station/Convenience Store?

 Each of these three observations poses a different reason to contact an alternative lender about a small business loan.
 The first suggests that, much like the restaurant industry, the quickest way for owners of gas station/convenience stores is to add more stores throughout any area that is deprived of traditional sources of food.
 If there is a new ramp being built for a major highway near you, it’s up to you to capitalize on this opportunity before someone else does.

-Lucky for you, alternative business financing companies like United Capital Source are able to approve small business loans in 24-48 hours.
+Lucky for you, alternative business financing companies like the ones in our lender network are able to approve small business loans in 24-48 hours.
 This allows you to quickly secure that new location with a down payment while covering monthly expenses for your existing location.
 And instead of wasting time gathering and worrying about money, you can conduct research on the area, scout for new hires, and simply dedicate 100% of your focus towards perfecting this investment.

 It’s already been established that the adoption of extensive food options is vital for survival, but you need to step up your game even further if your store is located within a close proximity of one of the aforementioned, non-convenience competitors and/or a massive millennial population.
 In these two scenarios, your store can never have enough items or “convenience.”
 For example, the “Grab-and-Go” cooler at Daily’s has seen immense success simply because it doesn’t have a door.
 Others are experimenting with tables for eating, a wider variety of ready-to-eat food, and of course, free Wi-Fi.